sass/sass/README.md

   and it can also contribute to bloated CSS output when the styles themselves are duplicated.
 The new module system should only compile a file once, at least for the default configuration.

+* **Backwards compatibility**.
+We want to make it as easy as possible for people to migrate to the new module system, and that means making it work in conjunction with existing stylesheets that use `@import`.
+Existing stylesheets that only use `@import` should have identical importing behavior to earlier versions of Sass, and stylesheets should be able to change parts to `@use` without changing the whole thing at once.

 ### Non-Goals